 - hazards are identified,

-- risks are assessed; and
+- · risks are assessed; and

-- all controls are in place to ensure the safety and well-being of visitors, seniors and volunteers.
+- all controls are in place to ensure the safety and well-being of visitors, Seniors and Endorsed Volunteers.

 An updated copy of the forms would be given to the Secretary for filing.
 The Risk Assessment Matrix will be available to our insurers if required.